AlperZ23/DSA210/README.md

 2. **Hypothesis 2: Usage Distribution Across Skill Brackets**

-   * **Null Hypothesis:** Top 200 and Top 1000 players use the same set of cards to the same extent.
+   * **Null Hypothesis:** Top 200, Top 1000 and all ranked players use the same set of cards to the same extent.
-   * **Alternative Hypothesis:** Top 200 and Top 1000 players have significantly different usage patterns.
+   * **Alternative Hypothesis:** Top 200, Top 1000 and all ranked players have significantly different usage patterns.

 3. **Hypothesis 3: Card Performance Across Skill Brackets**

-   * **Null Hypothesis:** Card win rates are the same for Top 200 and Top 1000 players.
+   * **Null Hypothesis:** Card win rates are the same for Top 200, Top 1000 and all ranked players.

-   * **Alternative Hypothesis:** At least some cards have significantly different win rates between Top 200 and Top 1000\.
+   * **Alternative Hypothesis:** At least some cards have significantly different win rates between Top 200, Top 1000 and all ranked players \.